KingCarnival/toku-fitd-game/Crew Types.md

 Crew|Relation to the Source
 ---|---
-Riders| Experemented on with the Source
+Riders| Experimented on with the Source
-Scouts| Powers delivered from a representative Source Pilots|
+Scouts| Powers delivered from a representative from/or the Source Pilots|
 Giant| Empowered directly form the Source

 ## Crew Upgrades